Before wealth comes a

 We closely monitor taxes and regulations because we know people respond to incentives and must adhere to rules.
 Changes in taxes—including income taxes, capital gains taxes, corporate taxes, and others—directly influence returns.
 Changes in the tax code that favor one form of income (like dividends) over others (like corporate bond interest) will incentivize investors to sell the higher tax income and buy the lower tax one.
 Regulations not only dictate actions and behavior but can also be a valuable source of protection for certain assets and companies while being the bane of others.
 In an era of increasing and changing regulation, we believe many investors ignore Washington at their peril.

 While it’s important to focus on the growth of individual stocks, we think it’s also important to keep an eye on economic growth—where it’s happening and why.
 We care about where we are in the economic cycle and look for secular growth drivers, including demographics, productivity, trade, and policies to assess headwinds and tailwinds among regions and asset types.
 Within stocks, professional investors like to label stocks as either “growth” or “value.”
 We believe growth and value are inextricably linked—growth is a vital component of value.
 We seek companies with both growth attributes and value prices.

 The influence of the world’s central banks has grown exponentially to the point that many are as powerful and influential as the governments they serve.
 Today, central banks including the Federal Reserve have many policy objectives to fulfill including full employment, growth, low and stable inflation, regulation, and a virtually limitless mandate to print and erase money.
 Perhaps never before has the Fed been so directly in control of interest rates and inflation, and as influential in asset returns.
 An almost natural business cycle has been increasingly replaced by a policy cycle, and it isn’t difficult to ascertain its tailwinds and headwinds.
-More difficult, and important, is identifying the risks and ramifications of escalating monetary interventions.
+More difficult, and important, is identifying the risks and ramifications.